-Current deployments support virtualization to some extent, but existing network devices and mechanisms are not designed to support the dynamic reconfiguration required for timely and efficient sharing of resources.
-More specifically, although servers can be virtualized and allocated to different physical resources in almost real time, the paths communicating these virtual appliances with the rest of the world still require manual installation or interaction with protocols that are not designed for dynamic and fast responses.
+Current deployments support virtualization to some extent, but existing network devices and mechanisms are not designed to support dynamic re-configuration required for timely and efficient sharing of resources.
+More specifically, although servers can be virtualized and allocated to different physical resources in almost real time, the paths communicating these virtual appliances with the rest of the world still require manual installation, or interaction with protocols which are not designed for dynamic and fast responses.
 Hence, current adaptation mechanisms in network technologies are seen as one of the bottlenecks for the general deployment of virtualized infrastructures.
-Previous approaches for core network virtualization (e.g., PlanetLab1 or GENI2) have implemented different overlay networks so that researchers can run their experiments by time-sharing access to resources.
-However, these approaches operate on a coarse timescale, need manual planning and dimensioning, and lack the required timeliness to operate in production networks.
+Previous approaches for core network virtualization (e.g., PlanetLab or GENI) have implemented different overlay networks so researchers can run their experiments by time-sharing access to resources.
+However, these approaches operate in a coarse time scale, need manual planning and dimensioning, and lack the required timeliness for their operation in production networks.
 These approaches differ from actual trends in virtualization for the access network, more focused on sharing and enforcing the radio and transport network resources among different operators.

-Following this trend, the adoption of SDN (with relatively mature technologies such as OpenFlow or ForCES3) should improve support for timely and efficient virtualization of a wireless network, but there are some challenges that need to be successfully tackled.
+Following this trend, the adoption of SDN (with relatively mature technologies such as, e.g., OpenFlow or ForCES) should improve support for timely and efficient virtualization of a wireless network, but there are some challenges that need to be successfully tackled.
 First, in order to provide the required flexibility in terms of network topology and architecture demanded by virtualization applications, an SDN network must be able to implement a wide set of control logics that are simultaneously applied to the same set of physical resources.
 The support of several different control logics on the same network raises scalability and compatibility issues.
 For example, each of the control logics may be working on top of a different realization of the network, each of them requiring fast reaction upon changes in the underlying physical infrastructure.
-This challenge calls for a scalable network orchestration mechanism that coordinates SDN control and data plane operations, and resolves any contentions between different control logics.
+This challenge calls for a scalable network orchestration mechanism, which coordinates SDN control and data plane operations and resolves any contentions between different control logics.

 In addition, the different control logics must be able to work in an isolated way.
 This must be implemented in two different planes.
-On one hand, traffic from a certain instantiation of a virtual operator must be isolated from traffic belonging to a different virtual operator for security and privacy reasons.
-On the other hand, changes performed in the virtual infrastructure of an operator must be isolated from the rest of the virtual instances sharing the network; for example, a change in the configuration of the virtual infrastructure must not affect the rest of the instances running on top of the real deployment.
+On the one hand, traffic from a certain instantiation of a virtual operator must be isolated from traffic belonging to a different virtual operator, for security and privacy reasons.
+On the other hand, changes performed in the virtual infrastructure of an operator must be isolated from the rest of virtual instances sharing the network, e.g., a change in the configuration of the virtual infrastructure must not affect the rest of the instances running on top of the real deployment.